theserverlessway/formica/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](LICENSE)
 [![Coverage Status](https://coveralls.io/repos/github/flomotlik/formica/badge.svg?branch=master)](https://coveralls.io/github/flomotlik/formica?branch=master)

 Formica makes it easy to create and deploy CloudFormation stacks.
-It is built on top of [Troposphere](https://github.com/cloudtools/troposphere) and has built-in modularity so you can reuse CloudFormation stack components.
+It uses CloudFormation syntax with yaml and json support to make it easy to start from an existing Staack.
+It also has built-in modularity so you can reuse and share CloudFormation stack components easily.

+For dynamic elements in your templates Formica supports [jinja2](http://jinja.pocoo.org/docs/2.9/templates/) as a templating engine.
+Jinja2 is widely used, for example in ansible configuration files.

 ## Installation